Introductory course, builds upon the level of the final pre-university education examination.

 Nevertheless, questions about this subject may arise during your studies, such as: How can you use the knowledge and skills you gain within and outside your study program in the labour market?
 Which direction do you choose within your study and why?
 What are you already able to do, and what skills do you still want to learn?
 How do you translate the courses you choose into something you would like to do later?

-To provide you with the best possible preparation for the labour market, we organize CIMAS (Career Information Meeting Astronomy) sessions.
+Throughout the year, all kinds of activities are organized where you get the chance to orientate yourself on the job market and are given opportunities to reflect on your own development, possibilities and (study) career profile.
+To provide you with the best possible preparation for the labour market, we organize two CIMAS (Career Information Meeting Astronomy) sessions per year.
 During a CIMAS we will organize several activities concerning study and career orientation.
 There will be alumni from the corporate field and PhD candidates that will share their experiences and advice.
 In addition to this, we also organize workshops that help you with practical career activities, such as networking and building your CV.

 Most graduates holding a MSc degree in Astronomy from Leiden University find work in many different capacities, including:

 Research: universities, observatories, research institutes